A member of the Soapberry family (Sapindaceae), and the sole member of the litchi

-Usually 30' high and nearly as wide.
-Can reach 50-100' in the tropics.
+Usually 20-30' high and nearly as wide.
+These trees can reach 50-100' in the tropics.

 Small, without petals, 6-7 stamens, clustered in panicles at the end of branches.

 lightly, in alternate years.

 is often practiced before and during bloom to force fruiting of these rather capricious flowers.

 Years before fruiting:

-Rough, brittle, red skin with spiny strawberry appearance, 1-2" in diameter.
+Rough, brittle, red skin with a spiny strawberry appearance, 1-2" in diameter.
 Easily peeled

 once a tear has started.
 The flesh is sweet, fragrant, white-translucent, and gelatinous.
 It

 Months for fruit to ripen:

 4-5 months when irrigation is stopped about 2-3 weeks before harvest.
 A vivid pink or red skin

-of ripeness.
+it will be overripe.
 Lychees do not ripen further after harvest.
 The fruit is removed from the

 tree by cutting the branch just above the panicle bearing the fruits.
 Harvesting should be

 done in the early morning or late afternoon to maximize water content.